BNNJ/WoM/README.md

 By default the executable scans his working directory for a *scripts* diectory

+You can either pass various scripts directly as argument.

-If you want to put Wom inside your */usr/local/bin* directory or another path then use -d option to pass a *scripts* directory or just place a *scripts* directory inside the same directory as the wom executable.
+Or if you want to put Wom inside your */usr/local/bin* directory or another path then use -d option to pass a *scripts* directory or just place a *scripts* directory inside the same directory as the wom executable.

 ## Options